anuszka/interpolation2dcpp/README.md

         double *data_grid_z = (double *)malloc(data_grid_x_size * data_grid_y_size * sizeof(double));

-2. The grid point values are 0. and 10. to make it clear that the `int` numbers 0 and 1 in `gsl_spline2d_set()` are grid point numbering and not grid point values.
+2. The grid point values are 0. and 10. to make it clear that the `int` numbers 0 and 1 in `gsl_spline2d_set()` are grid point numbering and not grid point coordinates.

 3. I rescaled the interpolation point positions according to the grid limits (which are here `data_grid_x[1]` and `data_grid_y[1]`).

-4. I changed the number of data points to interpolate.
-Here, `N=5`, so the total numner of interpolated points is N*N=25.
+4. I allowed to change the number of data points to interpolate.
+Here, `--N=5` is the parameter at program launch, so the total number of interpolated points is N*N=25.

 The output are x, y, z coordinates of the interpolated points.